tamatamvan/quipper.github.io/_posts/2017-01-14-aggregate-billing-information-with-tumugi.markdown

 comments: true
 ---

-Today technology companies use a lot of cloud services to accelerate their business, of course Quipper is also.
+Today internet companies use a lot of cloud services to accelerate their business, of course Quipper is also.
 We are using Heroku, AWS, GCP and so on.

 TODO: image for cloud service icons that we are using.